How to Enjoy More Freedom and Less Stress with Simple Living

 Whether itโ€™s setting limits on how much time you spend on social media, establishing a work-life balance, or creating a peaceful space at home, boundaries are essential for maintaining a simple and stress-free life.
 I know that it isn’t that easy to execute, but if you don’t prioritize your time, then I’m sorry to tell you that nobody else will.
 You have to be your biggest supporter!

-And that includes setting boundaries for others, even if that means losing a dear friendship.
 You have to think that way: if they are distancing themselves because you are prioritizing yourself, are these even the right people in your life?
 Nobody should be offended by that!

 8. Simplifying What You Bring In